 I grew up in one of the suburbs surrounding Salt Lake City, Utah.
-My mother worked as a piecemeal seamstress; my father drove locomotive and painted military camouflage; and I read a lot of books, tossed a lot of boxes out of trailers, and spent a little time building railroad (I also went to college).
-I did my undergraduate work in philosophy and history at Westminster College of Salt Lake City; I then did graduate work in philosophy at Colorado State University , Washington University in St Louis, and UNC-Chapel Hill.
-After I finished my Ph.D., I did postdoctoral research in the Department of Psychology at Harvard University and at the Center for Cognitive Studies at Tufts University.
+My mother worked as a piecemeal seamstress; my father drove locomotive and painted military camouflage; and I read a lot of books, tossed a lot of boxes out of trailers, and spent a little time building railroad (I also went to college for a little while).
+I did undergraduate work in philosophy and history at Westminster College of Salt Lake City; my graduate work in philosophy was then carried out at Colorado State University , Washington University in St Louis, and UNC-Chapel Hill.
+And after I finished my Ph.D., I did postdoctoral research in the Department of Psychology at Harvard University and at the Center for Cognitive Studies at Tufts University.

-I draw inspiration from the work of Benedict de Spinoza, Peter Kropotkin, Emma Goldman, Herbert Simon, Stokely Carmichael, Paulo Friere, John Haugeland, Dan Dennett, and Kathleen Akins; my approach to philosophy is rabidly interdisciplinary, and makes use of tools and techniques drawn from philosophical, scientific, and commonsense domains of discourse; and I am committed to treating philosophy as a tool for practical engagement with the world.
+My current research and teaching bear the undeniable mark of this somewhat eclectic history: I am writing on issues that criss-cross the cognitive, biological, and social sciences; and I am teaching courses in the philosophy of mind and the philosophy of science, with a focus on issues of propaganda and social exclusion, as well as the metaphysics of race and the relationship between metaphysics and ethics.
+In both cases, I draw inspiration from the work of Benedict de Spinoza, Peter Kropotkin, Emma Goldman, Herbert Simon, Stokely Carmichael, Paulo Friere, John Haugeland, Dan Dennett, and Kathleen Akins.
+To say the least, my approach to philosophy is interdisciplinary, and it makes use of tools and techniques drawn from philosophical, scientific, and commonsense domains of discourse.
+Finally, and perhaps most importantly, I am committed to treating philosophy as a tool for practical engagement with the world.

 If you are interested in reading more about my research or teaching, please see the corresponding pages linked in the menu bar above.